sebastiendfortier/fstpy/README.md

 ## What is it?

-Fstpy is a high level interface to rpn's rpnpy python library that produces pandas dataframes or Xarray's from CMC standard files.
+Fstpy is a high level interface to rpn\'s rpnpy python library that produces pandas dataframes or Xarray\'s from CMC standard files.
 In order to promote decoupling, modularization and collaboration, fstpy only reads and writes.
 All other operations and algorithms can be independent.

 ## Fstpy philosophy